jadev-a11y/bio-bot/PRIVACY.md

-Privacy Policy for Level Up Developer Bot
+# Terms of Use & Privacy Policy

 **Effective Date:** June 17, 2025
 **Last Updated:** June 17, 2025

+---

+## IMPORTANT NOTICE

+**BY USING THIS BOT, YOU AUTOMATICALLY ACCEPT ALL TERMS AND CONDITIONS STATED BELOW.
+IGNORANCE OF THESE TERMS DOES NOT EXEMPT YOU FROM RESPONSIBILITY OR LIABILITY.**

+---

+## 1. Service Description

+This Telegram bot provides simple biography creation and related services.
+The bot is provided "as-is" without warranties of any kind.

+## 2. Acceptance of Terms

+- **Automatic Acceptance**: Using this bot constitutes immediate and full acceptance of these terms
+- **No Exceptions**: Lack of awareness of these terms does not exempt users from compliance
+- **Binding Agreement**: These terms create a legally binding agreement between you and the service provider
+- **Continued Use**: Continued use after any modifications constitutes acceptance of updated terms

- 1. Information We Collect
+## 3. Information We Collect

- 1.1 Automatically Collected Information
+### 3.1 Automatically Collected Data
-When you interact with our Telegram bot, we automatically collect:
-- Telegram user ID (unique identifier)
+- Telegram user ID and username
-- Username (if publicly available)
-- First name and last name (if provided)
-- Language preference
-- Timestamp of interactions
-- Message content sent to the bot
+- Message content and commands
-- Command usage statistics

- 1.2 Information You Provide
-We collect information you voluntarily provide when:
-- Sending messages to the bot
-- Using interactive commands
-- Requesting information about services
-- Providing feedback or inquiries

- 1.3 Technical Information
-We may collect technical information including:
-- Telegram client type and version
+- Interaction timestamps
-- Operating system information
+- Basic technical information
-- Network connection details
-- Error logs and performance metrics

- 2. How We Use Your Information

- 2.1 Primary Purposes
+### 3.2 Data Usage
 We use collected information to:
-- Provide personalized responses and assistance
-- Process and respond to your commands and queries
-- Improve bot functionality and user experience
-- Maintain and troubleshoot technical issues
-- Generate usage analytics and performance metrics

- 2.2 Communication
-We may use your information to:
-- Send responses to your inquiries
-- Provide updates about bot functionality
-- Notify you of important changes to our services
-- Respond to support requests

- 2.3 Service Improvement
-Information is used for:
-- Analyzing usage patterns
-- Improving response accuracy
-- Developing new features
-- Optimizing bot performance
-- Conducting security assessments

- 3. Data Storage and Retention

- 3.1 Storage Duration
-- Message data: Processed in real-time and not permanently stored
-- User interaction logs: Retained for up to 30 days for debugging purposes
-- Technical logs: Retained for up to 90 days for security and performance analysis
-- Analytics data: Aggregated and anonymized data may be retained indefinitely

- 3.2 Storage Location
-Data is stored on secure cloud servers provided by:
-- Render.com (Primary hosting)
-- Telegram servers (Message delivery)
-- GitHub (Code repository - no personal data)

- 3.3 Data Security
-We implement appropriate technical and organizational measures including:
-- Encryption in transit and at rest
-- Access controls and authentication
+- Provide bot functionality
+- Improve service quality
+- Maintain security and prevent abuse
+- Comply with legal requirements

+## 4. Data Storage & Retention

+- **Messages**: Processed in real-time, may be temporarily cached
+- **User Data**: Retained for up to 90 days for security purposes
+- **Analytics**: Anonymized data retained indefinitely
+- **Location**: Data stored on secure cloud servers (Render.com, Telegram servers)

+## 5. User Rights (Limited)

+### 5.1 Data Access
+You may request information about your data **once per month** by:
+- Emailing orbitskill@gmail.com
+- Providing Telegram ID and identity verification
+- Waiting up to 30 days for response

+### 5.2 Data Deletion
+Limited deletion available with exceptions for:
+- Security logs (retained 90 days minimum)
+- Legal compliance requirements
+- Anonymized analytics data
+- Abuse prevention records

+### 5.3 Restrictions
+- Maximum 1 request per month per user
+- Identity verification required for all requests
+- Technical logs excluded from access requests
+- Some data retained regardless of deletion requests

+## 6. Prohibited Uses

+Users may not:
+- Use the bot for illegal activities
+- Attempt to compromise bot security
+- Spam or abuse bot functions
+- Share harmful, offensive, or inappropriate content
+- Reverse engineer or attempt to access restricted data

+## 7. Limitation of Liability

+### 7.1 Service Availability
+- Bot provided "as-is" without uptime guarantees
+- No warranty of continuous availability
+- Maintenance and updates may cause temporary outages

+### 7.2 Content Responsibility
+- Users solely responsible for content they submit
+- Service provider not liable for user-generated content
+- Users liable for any damages caused by their usage

+### 7.3 Damages
+**TO THE MAXIMUM EXTENT PERMITTED BY LAW, THE SERVICE PROVIDER SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES ARISING FROM USE OF THIS BOT.**

+## 8. Termination

+### 8.1 By User
+Users may stop using the bot at any time by ceasing interactions.

+### 8.2 By Service Provider
+We reserve the right to:
+- Terminate or suspend access without notice
+- Block users for violations or suspicious activity
+- Modify or discontinue service at any time

+## 9. Data Sharing

+### 9.1 Third Parties
+Limited data sharing with:
+- **Telegram**: Required for bot operation
+- **Cloud providers**: For hosting and infrastructure
+- **Legal authorities**: When required by law

+### 9.2 No Sale
+We do not sell personal data to third parties.

+## 10. Security

+### 10.1 Our Measures
+We implement reasonable security measures including:
+- Encryption for data transmission
+- Access controls
 - Regular security assessments
-- Secure coding practices
-- Incident response procedures

- 4. Data Sharing and Disclosure

-4.1 Third-Party Services
-We may share limited data with:
-- **Telegram**: Required for bot functionality and message delivery
-- **Render.com**: Cloud hosting provider for bot infrastructure
-- **Analytics services**: Anonymized usage statistics only

- 4.2 Legal Requirements
-We may disclose information when required by:
-- Valid legal process or court order
-- Law enforcement investigations
-- Protection of rights, property, or safety
-- Compliance with applicable laws and regulations

- 4.3 Business Transfers
-In the event of a merger, acquisition, or sale of assets, user information may be transferred as part of the transaction, subject to the same privacy protections.

- 5. Your Rights and Choices

- 5.1 Access and Control
-You have the right to:
-- Request information about data we collect
-- Access your personal data
-- Request correction of inaccurate information
-- Request deletion of your data
-- Object to certain data processing activities

- 5.2 Communication Preferences
-You can control communications by:
-- Stopping bot interactions at any time
-- Blocking the bot in Telegram
-- Requesting removal from any mailing lists

- 5.3 Data Portability
-Upon request, we can provide your data in a structured, commonly used format.

- 6. Children's Privacy

-### 6.1 Age Restrictions
-Our bot is intended for users aged 13 and older.
-We do not knowingly collect personal information from children under 13.

- 6.2 Parental Consent
-If we become aware that we have collected information from a child under 13 without parental consent, we will take steps to delete such information promptly.

- 7. International Data Transfers

- 7.1 Cross-Border Processing
-Your information may be processed in countries other than your country of residence, including the United States and European Union.

- 7.2 Safeguards
-We ensure appropriate safeguards are in place for international transfers, including:
-- Standard contractual clauses
-- Adequacy decisions
-- Certification schemes
-- Binding corporate rules

- 8. Cookies and Tracking

- 8.1 Bot Interactions
-Our Telegram bot does not use cookies, but may use:
-- Session identifiers for conversation continuity
-- Temporary storage for command processing
-- Usage analytics for service improvement

-9. Changes to Privacy Policy

- 9.1 Updates
-We may update this Privacy Policy periodically to reflect:
-- Changes in our practices
-- Legal or regulatory requirements
-- New features or services
-- User feedback and concerns

- 9.2 Notification
-Material changes will be communicated through:
-- Bot announcements
-- Updated effective date
-- Direct notification when required

- 10. Contact Information

- 10.1 Privacy Questions
-For privacy-related inquiries, contact us at:
-- **Email**: orbitskill@gmail.com
-- **Telegram**: @oxygw
-- **Response Time**: Within 72 hours

-10.2 Data Protection Officer
-For EU residents, you may contact our designated representative for data protection matters.

- 11. Legal Basis for Processing (GDPR)

-We process personal data based on:
-- **Legitimate interests**: Service provision and improvement
-- **Consent**: When explicitly provided
-- **Legal obligations**: Compliance requirements
-- **Contract performance**: Service delivery

- 12. Automated Decision Making

-We do not engage in automated decision-making or profiling that produces legal or similarly significant effects.

- 13. Data Breach Notification

-In the event of a data breach, we will:
-- Notify relevant authorities within 72 hours
-- Inform affected users when required
-- Take immediate remedial action
-- Conduct thorough investigation

- 14. Compliance

-This Privacy Policy complies with:
-- General Data Protection Regulation (GDPR)
-- California Consumer Privacy Act (CCPA)
-- Telegram Terms of Service
-- Other applicable privacy laws
+### 10.2 User Responsibility
+Users responsible for:
+- Securing their Telegram account
+- Not sharing sensitive information through the bot
+- Reporting suspicious activity

+## 11. Children's Privacy

+- Service intended for users 13+ years old
+- We do not knowingly collect data from children under 13
+- Parents may contact us to remove child's data

+## 12. International Users

+- Data may be processed in various countries
+- Users consent to international data transfers
+- Appropriate safeguards implemented for cross-border transfers

+## 13. Changes to Terms

+### 13.1 Modifications
+We may update these terms at any time by:
+- Posting updated terms with new effective date
+- Continuing use constitutes acceptance of changes
+- Major changes may be announced through the bot

+### 13.2 No Individual Notice
+**WE ARE NOT OBLIGATED TO PROVIDE INDIVIDUAL NOTICE OF CHANGES.
+USERS RESPONSIBLE FOR REGULARLY REVIEWING TERMS.**

+## 14. Governing Law

+These terms governed by applicable law in the jurisdiction where the service provider operates.
+Disputes resolved through binding arbitration where permitted by law.

+## 15. Severability

+If any provision of these terms is found unenforceable, remaining provisions continue in full force and effect.

+## 16. Contact Information

+**Support**: orbitskill@gmail.com
+**Telegram**: @oxygw
+**Response Time**: Up to 72 hours

 ---

+## FINAL REMINDER

+**🚨 CRITICAL: By interacting with this bot in any way, you confirm that you have read, understood, and agree to be bound by all terms above.
+Lack of knowledge of these terms does not excuse non-compliance.
+Your use of this service constitutes legal acceptance of all conditions.**

+---

-**Last Review Date**: June 17, 2025
+**Last Review**: June 17, 2025
-**Next Scheduled Review**: December 17, 2025
+**Next Review**: December 17, 2025

-By using our bot, you acknowledge that you have read and understood this Privacy Policy and agree to the collection, use, and disclosure of your information as described herein.